-For thousands of years, language particles have been able to make more than one word, in more than one language.
-Already ancients viewed words entire as capable of more than one sense.
+For thousands of years, speech syllables and sounds have been making more than one word, in more than one language.
+Already ancients had words entire bring more than one sense.

 In Emily Dickinson’s Presentiment, the plural form “suns” may suggest the Proto-Indo-European theory by William Jones.
 He speculated that European and Far East Indian languages came from one ancestor language.
 There has never been evidence to this, and words as man, woman, child, or house differ in form between Latin and Greek, as they may between German, French, Polish, or Russian.

-The Beclouded word shape some one was quite regular in Webster 1828 and translations of Latin classics, as Cicero.
-The difference in spelling was to mean “some indicated person”, and someone remained close with “anyone”.
+The Beclouded word shape some one was quite regular in Webster 1828 and translations from ancient classics.
+Someone remained close with “anyone”, and the difference in spelling was to mean, “some indicated person”.
 Today, the context resolves on the meaning.

 The poet allowed the word divine classically to indicate senses as psychological or select.
-In the Exclusion, the soul to decide on oneself follows own divine majority or, to regard ancient Latin, own secret or inner resolve.
-Much Madness highlights the difference between personal and group accord.
+In the Exclusion, the soul, to decide on oneself, follows own divine majority; to regard Latin, own secret or inner resolve.
+Much Madness highlights on the difference between personal and group accord.

 Words as divine, heavens or skies, correlate with the Latin cœlum, which meant “out there, where the stars are” or “the highest”, for quality.
 The odors so divine in The Grass, the clew divine in the Chrysalis, and the divine intoxication in Setting Sail, all refer to exquisite and earthly experiences.

 Ancient Roman mythologies had the skies also for “somewhere the souls of the deceased went”.
 An eagle, aquila in Latin, was a funerary symbol too.
 In Emily Dickinson’s poetry, the words heaven or skies do not presume on the Last Judgment and salvation; they are closer in sense to “after we die”: